stevedev75/readme_generator/README.md

   * [License](#license)

   ## Installation
-  installation
+  s

   ## Usage
-  usage
+  s

   ## Contribution
-  contrib
+  s

   ## Instructions
-  instr
+  s

   ## Credits
-  cred
+  s

   ## License
-  This application is covereed under the Eclipse license.
+  This application is covereed under the GNU/GPL license.

   ## Questions
     For questions, you may email me at the address below, or review my work in my GitHub repository.
-  * Email: sdsdsdsd
+  * Email: s
-  * GitHub: dsdsdsds
+  * GitHub: s